rwvo/accelerator_views/README.md

 ## hc::accelerator_view, overlapping transfers and computation, device-to-device DMA transfers.
 ### Initial experiments.

-Messy code lives here, full with traces of earlier version, unused variable, etc. Code will be sanitized and commented soon.
+Messy code lives here, full with traces of earlier version, unused variables, etc. Code will be sanitized and commented soon.

 ### Some quick observations